personium/legacy-docs/en/software-developer/personium_tests.md

 Checks the behavior of each class / method.
 Keep the tests as simple as we can by using mocks.
-Do not communicate with external programs such as ElasticSearch, ActiveMQ.
+Do not write Unit tests that communicate with external programs such as Personium Engine, MemCached, ElasticSearch or ActiveMQ.

 ### Package / Class / Method naming conventions